mondfox/ilhm-mining/§b§lilhm's §5§lMining §d§lPack/readme.txt

 sources for sounds
 =============================
-amethyst sound is from elodurs gemstone pack, i just repitched so its not always the same noise *on closer inspection, it is not always the same noise
+gemstone sound is from elodurs(?) gemstone pack, i just repitched so its not always the same noise

 etherwarp is from some tibetan singing bowl yt vid and heavily modified, if you want link its in metadata of the sound. if its not then its bc you cant do that. i didnt check.